 One thing was clear: you can always give more.
 You can always go farther and further than you think.
 You can make it.

 We are approaching testing times.
 A White Night is surely next.
-Between the political and social state of this country and the world, the security - or lack thereof - in our cities and towns, the uncertainty of a good future for our kids.
+Between the political and social state of this country, and the world, the security - or lack thereof - in our cities and towns, and the uncertainty of a good future for our kids.
 But we can do this, and we can push one more night.
 Think what's in front of you, and perform.
 Push.

 Black coffee.
 White night.